Azure-Samples/azure-search-dotnet-samples/check-storage-usage/README.md

 ## Run the sample

+1. Run the function locally [using Visual Studio](https://docs.microsoft.com/azure/azure-functions/functions-develop-local)

 1. Deploy the sample to Azure [using Visual Studio](https://docs.microsoft.com/azure/azure-functions/functions-create-your-first-function-visual-studio?tabs=in-process#publish-the-project-to-azure).

-1. Navigate to the deployed Function App in the Azure Portal.
+1. Navigate to the deployed Function App in the Azure portal.

 1. [Update the application settings of the Function App](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal).
 In the Azure portal, navigate to **Configuration** section under **Settings**.
 Add the following **Application Settings**: